 Doug Finkelnburg is a University of Idaho Extension Educator whose focus is cereal cropping systems in dryland agriculture.
 He has worked as a lead research technician with University of Idaho’s Northern Idaho Small Grain and Grain-Legume Variety Testing and the Northern Idaho Soft White Winter Wheat Breeding programs.
 He received B.S and M.S. degrees in Environmental Science from the UI.

 Sonia A. Hall is a Sustainable Systems Analyst at WSU, helping research teams discuss their projects with producers, legislators, agencies, and agricultural professionals.
 This discourse uses many mechanisms, including written products, webinars, blogs posts, and field days.

 Gabrielle Roesch-McNally is a Postdoctoral Fellow with the Northwest Climate Hub where she focuses on developing climate resources for natural resource managers.
-She also does applied research on the human dimensions of climate change with a focus on farmer decision making.
+She also conducts applied research on the human dimensions of climate change with a focus on farmer decision making and agricultural adaptation.